-One of the biggest dangers in a vineyard or winery is assuming that everyone is thinking the same way.
-A useful tool to avoid this is to do a 'Brief back' to make sure everyone is on the right track.
+One of the biggest dangers on farm is assuming that everyone is thinking the same way.
+'Brief back' is a well-proven method of making sure everyone is on the right track.
 It is also a great training tool for younger or less experienced staff.
-Here's how:

 - Outline the task.

-- Ask one or more people to work out how they are going to do it.
+- Ask the person (people) to work out how they are going to do it.

 - Ask them to brief you on:

 - > what the required outcome is

 - > what factors they took into account

 - > how they are going to do the task.

 - If you have problems with what they are proposing, think about what factor(s) they have missed.
 Don't correct them, instead ask whether they considered these factor(s), and if not, what difference that makes to their plan.

 - Once everyone is agreed on the task and the method, they can proceed.

 Health and safety legislation requires employers to engage workers in the whole risk management process.
-See the worker engagement and participation information in the back sleeve of this guide for some more information on this.
+See our sheet at the end of the guide for some more information on this.